kabobandrice/EPG-Enhancer/data/plugins/epg_enhancer/README.md

 - Queries `ProgramData` entries within the configured time window, limited to channels that match the group and/or regex filters.
 - **Smart Caching**: Uses content hashing to detect program changes and only re-processes when content actually changes.
 - **Automatic Triggering**: Can automatically run when EPG sources are updated (when auto-enhance is enabled).
-- Appends a formatted metadata block to the program description and records metadata in `custom_properties`.
+- Updates title/description based on templates and records metadata in `custom_properties`.
 - Uses TMDB `search/movie` + `movie/{id}` (with credits/external IDs) or OMDb `t` lookup.

 ## Notes